-World Bee Day, May 20 of each year, is not just about honey bees.
-Although the idea arose in Slovenia, a little country that’s really big on honey-bee keeping, it’s also a celebration of all the world’s bees.
-About 20,000 species – made up of several trillion individuals.
+World Bee Day, 2021: World Bee Day is on May 20 of each year.
+It’s not just about honey bees.
+Although the idea arose in Slovenia, a little country that’s really big on honey-bee keeping, it’s also a celebration of all the world’s bees – about 20,000 species – made up of several trillion individuals.

 Bees of all sorts are the chief pollinators of the world’s flowers.
 The flowers that attract bees reseed meadows and forests with progeny that build soil, feed grazing animals, and provide us – the humans – with much of the beauty we see in nature and the food we eat.